Who Can Contest a Will in NSW

 Only an ‘eligible person’ can contest a will in New South Wales (NSW).

-‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto partner, child, former spouse, a wholly or partly dependant grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s date of death.
+‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto partner, child, former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s date of death.
+Establishing that a person is an “eligible person” is only the first step.

 Spouse of the Deceased

-A wife or husband of the deceased person at the date of the deceased’s death is eligible to seek a family provision order and act as an executor if named in the will.
+A wife or husband of the deceased person at the date of the deceased’s death is an eligible person for the purposes of seeking a family provision order.

 This includes both heterosexual and same-sex couples.